jammerware/final-react-router/README.md

 You may have noticed that The `ViewTweet` component has some interesting bugs.

 - No matter what text you enter for each tweet, the component always just displays "The text of the tweet" (not the actual text).
-- There seems to be a Like button in this component, and the `render()` method of the component is displaying a property called `likeCount`.
+- There seems to be a Like button in this component, and the component is displaying the number of likes the tweet has received.
 However, this count never seems to increase when the button is clicked.

 Your job is to fix these bugs.
+You'll be able to fix both without touching any code other than the `view-tweet.js` file, and if you open your console, you might just get a little push in the right direction...

 ### Task 3

-For this task, you can choose one of several options.
-These vary in difficulty
+For this task, you can **choose one** of several options.
+These vary in difficulty, so choose whichever makes the most sense to you.

+- Create a brand-new component and add it to this app!
+Your component can do anything, even if it's simple - just show me that you know how to make one and how to display it somewhere.
+I'll give you a bonus us
+- Modify `view-tweet.js` so that it displays the date/time of the last like (when you click the like button).

 ## NOTES

+1. The top portion of the page is just a form you can use to create tweets if you want.
+When the page loads, it automatically creates three tweets so that you can see and work with the components.
+You don't have to create any additional tweets if you don't want to, but you can.
+You can also get a hint about how to make forms in React by looking at this component, which can be found in `new-tweet.js`.

 As you've already discovered in this class, there are many ways to reach a goal in web development (which is why it's so cool!)
 However, to make sure learning